godotengine/godot-docs/classes/class_physics2ddirectspacestate.rst

 - :ref:`Array<class_Array>` **cast_motion** **(** :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` shape **)**

 Checks how far the shape can travel toward a point.
+If the shape can not move, the array will be empty.

-Note that both the shape and the motion are supplied through a :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` object.
+**Note:** Both the shape and the motion are supplied through a :ref:`Physics2DShapeQueryParameters<class_Physics2DShapeQueryParameters>` object.
 The method will return an array with two floats between 0 and 1, both representing a fraction of ``motion``.
 The first is how far the shape can move without triggering a collision, and the second is the point at which a collision will occur.
 If no collision is detected, the returned array will be ``[1, 1]``.

-If the shape can not move, the array will be empty.

 .. _class_Physics2DDirectSpaceState_method_collide_shape: